 How to grow cucumbers – sowing cucumber seeds

 Fill small 5cm pots with peat-free, multi-purpose compost and sow two cucumber seeds per pot and water.
 The seeds need heat to germinate – at least 20°C – so place pots in a greenhouse, heated propagator or on a sunny windowsill for the best results.
+You should see the seeds germinating in 7-10 days.

 How to care for cucumbers